 The tract would leave Princeton’s ETJ, narrowing the city’s planning authority over that parcel.

-If rejected
+If it had been rejected

 The property would remain under the city’s current ETJ framework for now.